-The last bubble is related to your MakeMeReach Objective.
-The first part will tell you whether you're over or under the objective you set (again, if you're hovering, you'll get the detail for the previous days).
-Next to it will be the results achieved for the objective you set, and to the very right you'll find another expression of your objective (for the current case, it's the percentage of custom conversion, the number of purchases divided by the number of clicks).
-This will change depending on the objective you set for your campaign, but will always be calculated against Link Clicks.
+The last bubble is related to your Campaign KPI.
+The first part will tell you whether you're over or under the Campaign KPI you set (again, if you're hovering, you'll get the detail for the previous days).
+Next to it will be the results achieved for the goal you set, and to the very right you'll find another expression of your Campaign KPI (for the current case, it's the percentage of custom conversion, the number of purchases divided by the number of clicks).
+This will change depending on the Campaign KPI you set for your campaign, but will always be calculated against Link Clicks.

 Campaign Visualization and Breakdown

 The Table view is the default one, showing your a breakdown of the campaign, ad set and ads.

 You can choose to look at your campaign(s) in a more graphical way by selecting Lines - it will let you customize and add several data points to your graph.

 The Tree view is a very easy way to visualize where your campaign is not performing well: